MindFlayer SGD: Efficient Parallel SGD in the Presence of Heterogeneous and Random Worker Compute Times: Motivation and Single Device Case

 \end{itemize}

 In the second case, rather than waiting for $B$ gradients, we attempt to compute $B$ gradients.
 Essentially, we limit the time spent on computing a stochastic gradient.
 In expectation, Strategy 2 will collect $Bp$ gradients per iteration, where $p = P(\eta \leq t)$ is the probability of collecting a gradient within a trial.
-Setting $t=\infty$ removes this restriction, resulting in the same strategy as the first one, \algname{Rennala SGD}.
+Setting $t=\infty$ removes this restriction, resulting in the same strategy as the first one.

-For \algname{MindFlayer SGD}, each iteration, on average, receives only $Bp$ gradients, making it effectively a scaled-down version of \algname{Rennala SGD}.
+The fact that \algname{MindFlayer SGD} receives $Bp$ gradients on average makes it effectively a scaled-down version of \algname{Rennala SGD}.
 Consequently, \algname{MindFlayer SGD} is expected to require $1/p$ times more iterations than \algname{Rennala SGD} to achieve the same level of convergence.
+However, this trade-off is intentional and necessary to handle the heavy-tailed nature of computation times.

-We have the following proposition. \begin{proposition}[Proof in \Cref{section:proof_propositions}] Let $K$ be the number of iterations required by \algname{Rennala SGD} to find an $\varepsilon$-stationary point.
-Then, for sufficiently small $\varepsilon$, \algname{MindFlayer SGD} needs $K/p$ iterations to find an $\varepsilon$-stationary point. \end{proposition} Thus, the time complexities in this setting are given by:
+We have the following proposition. \begin{proposition}[Proof in \Cref{section:proof_propositions}] Consider the single device setup.
+Let $K$ be the number of iterations required by \algname{Rennala SGD} with batch size $B$ to find an $\varepsilon$-stationary point.
+For sufficiently small $\varepsilon$, \algname{MindFlayer SGD} with the same batch size $B$, needs $K/p$ iterations to find an $\varepsilon$-stationary point. \end{proposition}